-State Road 19 is a short road that in Central Florida that runs north from Groveland to Palatka.
-Don't confuse it with US-19, which is on the west coast of Florida.
+State Road 19 is a short road in Central Florida that runs north from Groveland to Palatka.
+Don't confuse it with US-19, which is a federal highway on the west coast of Florida.

 Groveland is a small town near Clermont about 30 miles west of Orlando on State Road 50.
 It is where SR50 meets SR33 and SR19

 The total length of State Road 19 is 88.8 miles, and more than half of that is through the quiet and pristine rolling hills and woods of the Ocala National Forest.

 You can get off the main road at several locations and be guided to all kinds of sights in the forest.

 One popular attraction is Alexander Springs, just a short hop east from State Road 19.
 You can also take a dirt road east near Salt Springs and catch a ride on the historic Fort Gates Ferry.

 Some of the towns you will go through, from south to north: